Martin Luther King

 The FOR has since become an interfaith and international movement with branches in over 40 countries on every continent.

-In the 1940s it worked against interrment of Americans of Japanese descent, and in Europe FOR members rescued Jews and political refugees from the Nazis.
-In America, they sponsored the first inter racial ‘freedom ride’ to challenge discrimination in interstate travel.
+In the 1940s it worked against interment of Americans of Japanese descent, and in Europe FOR members rescued Jews and political refugees from the Nazis.
+In America, in 1947, they sponsored the first inter racial ‘freedom ride’ to challenge discrimination in interstate travel.

 In the 1950s the FOR helped organize the American Committee on Africa to support African independence and conducted a six year program to help feed China during a time of famine.